Cerkl Broadcast

 Limited Reach and Engagement

-Communicating with deskless workers can be challenging—they are either remote or mobile.
-Traditional communication methods: emails or intranets, may not reach them in time, resulting in lower engagement and information gaps.
+Communicating with deskless workers can be challenging.
+They are either remote or mobile.
+Either way, traditional communication methods like emails or intranets may not reach them in time.
+This typically results in lower engagement and information gaps.

 Information Dissemination